 WHAT ARE SOME OF THE OTHER BOOKS YOU’VE WRITTEN?

-Well, my newest books are: THE PLAYBOOK, which is a collection of basketball rules for life, like "If you miss enough of life's free throws, you will pay in the end," and ANIMAL ARK, which is a book of photos and poems about how we need to save the animals that are endangered.
+Well, my newest books are: SWING, REBOUND, and THE WRITE THING.
+Also, THE PLAYBOOK, which is a collection of basketball rules for life, like "If you miss enough of life's free throws, you will pay in the end," and ANIMAL ARK, which is a book of photos and poems about how we need to save the animals that are endangered.
 There's also a novel is called “Booked,” and it’s about a boy who LOVES soccer and LOATHES reading.
 Also, there’s a picture book called “Surf’s Up,” about two frogs named Bro and Dude, and there’s a collection of love poems for parents and teachers called “And Then You Know;” and there’s a, wait a minute, I’m not doing all the work for you.
 Google it.
 Indiebound it.
 Amazon it.
 Library it.
 Geesh!

 HOW LONG DOES IT TAKE TO START AND FINISH A BOOK?

 That depends on what good TV shows are on.
 Also, it depends on the kind of book I am writing.
-I once wrote a children’s picture book called Acoustic Rooster and His Barnyard Band in two weeks.
+Surf's Up took one week..
 The Crossover took me five years.
-Booked took 9 months and another year to rewrite it.
+Swing took two years (I wrote all the good parts.
+Don't tell Mary I said that).
 Oh my!

 WHAT INSPIRED YOU TO WRITE THE CROSSOVER?